 The Orana region has witnessed a slow but steady growth in population over the last decade.
-Between 2008 and 2018, the resident population of the region grew from 118,032 to 122,956.
+Between 2008 and 2018, the resident population of the region grew from 118,032 to 122,9562.
 This translates to 4.17% increase, and an annual growth rate of 0.42%.
 There have been 3.137 more people in the region between 2010 and 2020.

 The regional unemployment rate is just 3% and attracting a workforce is the number one issue facing employers in the region.
 The issue of housing for workers across the region, has always been around, particularly for our rural Councils.
-However, the issue has escalated due to significant economic activity being experienced in the region, from a large number of sectors, especially resource and energy.
+However, the issue has escalated due to significant economic activity being experienced in the region, from many sectors, especially resources and energy.

 Central Darling Shire is a local government area in the Far West region of New South Wales.
 At 53,511 square kilometres, it is the largest incorporated local government area in the state.
 Population figures for the Shire are one of the lowest in NSW with less than 2,000 residents dispersed throughout the communities of Ivanhoe, Menindee, White Cliffs and Wilcannia, pastoral properties and the localities of Darnick, Mossgiel, Sunset Strip and Tilpa.
-The Shire is geographically isolated with Wilcannia, the main population centre, located approximately 200 kilometres east of Broken Hill.
+The Shire is geographically isolated with Wilcannia, the main population centre located approximately 200 kilometres east of Broken Hill.

 All 12 LGAs included in this study have very low population densities below the national (3.3 per sq km) and state 98.64 per sq km) averages.
 Mid-Western Regional has the highest density with 2.76 per sq km followed by Narromine at 1.22 per sq km.
-All the other LGAs have population densities below.